Pirate Names List

 - For Roleplay: Print this list for your GM screen.
 Next time your players walk into a port tavern, you have 200 fully realized identities ready to deploy.
 If you need hyper-detailed backstories, try the character name generator.

-Structural Anatomy of the Perfect Outlaw Brand
+Building the Perfect Outlaw Identity

-Instead of randomly scrambling for details when your players unexpectedly walk into a dockside tavern or board a rival vessel, print this list and keep it attached to your GM screen.
-You can instantly generate highly immersive, structurally sound crew manifests, rival privateer captains, or colorful harbor contacts.
-Match a fearsome warlock pirate like *Vaeldris the Dread* with a bumbling comic relief deckhand like *Wobbly McStinky* to instantly give your maritime setting deep, satisfying variety.
+Instead of scrambling for details when your players unexpectedly walk into a dockside tavern or board a rival vessel, keep this list handy.
+You can instantly generate immersive crew manifests, rival privateer captains, or harbor contacts.
+Match a fearsome warlock pirate like Vaeldris the Dread with a bumbling comic relief deckhand likeWobbly McStinky to give your maritime setting deep, satisfying variety.

 Frequently Asked Questions